phiryll/phiryll.github.io/docs/rules-of-thumb.md

 ## Model Things As They Are

 Don't get clever with your representations unless there's a **very** good reason.
-Running 2% faster is usually not a good reason to sacrifice maintainability.
+See the previous point.

 For example, model a user with a User object, and an account with an Account object.
 Don't merge the two because a user can only have one account.
 That's today.
-Tomorrow, your boss will tell you that they just signed a contract for delivering multiple accounts per user, and that you have one month to deliver.
+Tomorrow, your boss will tell you that you have one week to deliver multiple accounts per user.

 More examples:
 * Don't pack 4 independent byte values into a long just because you